 Factors That Influence The Speed Of Speech Of The Average Person

-There are many factors that influence the speed that an average person speaks, including:
+Many factors influence the speed at an average person speaks, including:

 The Culture You Were Raised In

-It might sound crazy, but the culture you were raised in can have a significant impact on the speed with which you speak.
-Some cultures and languages naturally speak at a much faster speed than other languages and cultures, and this can have a serious impact on your words per minute.
+It might sound crazy, but the culture you were raised in can significantly impact your average speaking speed.
+Some cultures and languages naturally speak much faster than others, which can seriously impact your average WPM.

 If you grew up speaking a first language that is naturally fast-paced, such as Spanish or Italian, then it is likely that you will speak at a faster rate than someone who grew up speaking a language with slower speech rates, such as English.

-Slower speakers might take two seconds to say a word, while faster speakers could say the same word in half a second.
-This difference may not seem like much, but it can add up over time.
+Slower speakers might take two seconds to say a word, while faster speakers could say the same in half a second.
+This difference may not seem like much, but it can increase over time.
 If you speak for five minutes, you will likely say twice as many words as the slow speaker.

-Additionally, if you are used to hearing the average person speak quickly, you may find it difficult to adjust to slower speech patterns.
+Additionally, if you are used to hearing the average person speak quickly, you may find adjusting to slower speech patterns difficult.
 Slow speakers can often be frustrating for natives who speak faster, who may find themselves impatient or lost.

-Just remember to take your time and focus on speaking clearly, rather than worrying about the number of words you are saying.
-With practice, you will be able to find the perfect balance for you.
+Just remember to take your time and focus on speaking rather than worrying about the number of words you say.
+With practice, you can find the perfect balance for you.

 How Confident You Feel

-Your confidence level also has a huge effect on the speed with which you speak.
-If you feel confident, you’ll naturally speak slower and evenly than if you are feeling insecure.
+Your confidence level also has a huge effect on your speaking speed.
+If you feel confident, you’ll naturally speak slower and more evenly than if you feel insecure.

-If you are nervous, you are more likely to rush your speech with faster than average speaking speed and trip over your words.
-A good speaker is able to control their speed and use it to their advantage.
+If you are nervous, you are more likely to rush your speech with faster-than-average speaking speed and trip over your words.
+A good speaker can control their speed and use it to their advantage.

 World Fastest Speaker